 How to reset your Instagram password

-Forgotten your Instagram password?
-If you're locked out of your account, you'll need to reset your Instagram password, either using your linked Facebook account, your email address, or phone number.
+Have you forgotten your Instagram password?
+If you're locked out of your account, you'll need to reset your Instagram password using your linked Facebook account, email address, or phone number.

 The process differs slightly for iOS and Android devices.
-If you're on an Android device, open up the app, which will bring up the login screen.
+If you're on an Android device, open the app to the login screen.
 Then, select 'Get help signing in' (below Log In).

 Then tap Next and follow the on-screen instructions to reset your Instagram password.

-Now you should be able to choose a brand-new password – don't forget to make it strong and difficult to guess.
+Now you should be able to choose a brand-new password – don't forget to make it solid and challenging to guess.

-If you want to create a really strong password, be sure to check out the best password generators of 2020.
-Many of these services also include a password manager to help you keep track of all your login details, which is very handy if your new password is very complex.
+Check out the best password generators if you want to create a solid password.
+Many of these services also include the best password managers to help you keep track of all your login details, which is very handy if your new password is very complex.

 What about two-factor authentication?